tsb0601/EMP-SSL/README.md

 ![Training Pipeline](pipeline.png)

-Authors: Shengbang Tong, Yubei Chen, Yi Ma, Yann Lecun
+Authors: Shengbang Tong*, Yubei Chen*, Yi Ma, Yann Lecun

 ## Introduction
 This repository contains the implementation for the paper "EMP-SSL: Towards Self-Supervised Learning in One Training Epoch."
 The paper introduces a simplistic but efficient self-supervised learning method called Extreme-Multi-Patch Self-Supervised-Learning (EMP-SSL).
 EMP-SSL significantly reduces the training epochs required for convergence by increasing the number of fix size image patches from each image instance.